Anon-Planet/thgtoa/guide.md

 The EFF provides a few security scenarios of what you should consider depending on your activity.
 While some of those tips might not be within the scope of this guide (more about Privacy than Anonymity), they are still worth reading as examples.
 See <https://ssd.eff.org/en/module-categories/security-scenarios> <sup>[[Archive.org]][41]</sup>.

-If you want to go deeper into threat modeling, see [Appendix B3: Threat modeling resources].
+If you want to go deeper into threat modeling, see [Appendix B3: Threat modeling resources:].

 You might think this guide has no legitimate use but there are many[^16]'[^17]'[^18]'[^19]'[^20]'[^21]'[^22] such as: